I was very enthusiastic to learn about vipassana meditation.

 I said, “whoopee.”

-Our life is somewhere else waiting for many more important things, at least not in these tiny bits of snapshot numbers.
+In reality, our life is somewhere else waiting for many more important things, at least not in these tiny bits of snapshot numbers.

-The goal is to know the whole language by all of the numbers which can reinvent us.
+The goal is to know the whole language by all of the numbers relatively which can reinvent us.

 These tiny snapshot numbers from here and there are like random words which don’t make any sense until we join them together and make a complete sentence that gives the full meaning.